trans/brite.cr/README.md

 ## A New Approach

 Brite takes a fairly different approach from all the other copycat static site generators out there.
-First of all it uses a pipeline.
-Some other tools use a pipeline.
-It's a smart approach, but unlike the others, Brite's pipeline is composed of individual tools.
-Any one of which can be replaced if need be, without restriction on language or dependencies.
-Don't like Brite's built-in Markdown renderer?
-Just replace that part with a shell script that uses Pandoc.
-Fine by us.
-It is your site after all.
-The `brite` command line tool is really little more than a lightweight wrapper that manages this pipeline.

-**NOTE: This feature might not be used, depends on if we can make it work well with themes.**
-Another distinction of Brite is its use of *acquisition*.
+For starters, page and post files have a file extension coresponding the layout template they will use.
+Another distinction is that pages and posts are organized into directories, not just files.
+This allows assets to be stored with the content to which it pertains.
+This in turn alows Brite to use a feature called *acquisition*.
 Acquisition is a concept borrowed from Zope (if any of you remember that).
-Essentially layouts are searched for starting with the location of the source document and continues up the directory tree to the site's top directory.
+Essentially layouts are searched for starting with the location of the source document and continued up the directory tree to the site's top directory.
+In thsi way pages and posts can be categorized by the directory hiearchy and assets, like layouts, shared between categories.

 ### Features

 * Unix philosophy
 * Statically compiled
-* Extensible pipeline
 * Mustache Templates
 * Markdown Format
-* HCard support
+* HCard support (eventually)
 * RSS/Atom feeds
-* Easy Themes
+* Easily Themed

-**Maybe Features**
+**Possible Future Features**

-* Dynamic Javascript site (in addition to full static)
+* Dynamic Javascript site generator
 * [Constraint-based Stylesheets](http://gridstylesheets.org/)
+* Extensible rendering pipeline

 ## Getting Started